mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

 - **[Shelly Solar Diverter Script V16](../downloads/auto_diverter_v16.js)**: Added ability to use the internal relay of the Shelly Dimmer to do the bypass (full power) mode even when nothing is connected to the relay.

+- **[Shelly Solar Diverter Script V17](../downloads/auto_diverter_v17.js)**: Introduced POWER_RATIO and POWER_LIMIT to better share the available power to divert between multiple dimmers and fixed issue with standby and full power modes impacting the power sharing

 ## Hardware

 All the components can be bought at [https://www.shelly.com/](https://www.shelly.com/), except the voltage regulator, where you can find some links [on my website](../build#voltage-regulators)